Rami24t/lists-fullstack-MERN-project/README.md

-# lists-fullstack-MERN-project
+# Lists (fullstack MERN project)
-An app that you can use to create, update, delete deeds/items/projects that you want to keep track of
+A simple app that you can use to create, track, update, delete a list of deeds,items, or projects.

 # Live demo link
 https://lists-client-fullstack-mern-project-frontend.vercel.app/home